ANijat/creature-crud/README.md

 ### Usage

 Schema:
-For initial step init/01.sql should be executed on the database.
+For initial step init/01.sql should be executed on the Mysql database.

 Config:
-Mentioned 6 environment variables need to be configured for database configurations.
+Mentioned 6 environment variables need to be configured for Mysql database configuration.

 DBUser, DBPassword, DBName, DBHost, DBPort, DBtype